wazuh/wazuh-documentation/source/cloud-security/gcp/posture-management.rst

    -  **Service account name** is the privileged account that Wazuh uses to connect to Google Cloud.
    -  **Roles** are the rights given to the service account.

 #.
-Open the newly created service account and create a private key in JSON format.
+Open the newly created service account and create a _`private key in JSON format`.
 Your browser automatically downloads the key.
 Wazuh uses the key to authenticate to your Google Cloud project.

    .. thumbnail:: /images/cloud-security/gcp/create-a-private-key-in-json-format.gif
       :title: Create a private key in JSON format